-As part of its 'Forging a Future for All' vision, Dudley Council is bringing together 50 randomly selected people from around the local area to form a Citizens' Assembly called: the Dudley People's Panel.
-Participants will discuss what communities and Dudley Council can do to make Dudley and Brierley Hill town centres vibrant, welcoming and places to be proud of.
+As part of its 'Forging a Future for All' vision, Dudley Council brought together 50 randomly selected people from around the local area to form a citizens' assembly called: the Dudley People's Panel.
+Participants discussed what communities and Dudley Council can do to make Dudley and Brierley Hill town centres vibrant, welcoming and places to be proud of.

 The Citizens' Assembly will be asked to think about and provide recommendations to Dudley Council on two key questions:

-Across two weekends participants will be given a wide-range of information relating to regeneration plans in Dudley and Brierley Hill, the role of local services, organisations and community groups and lived experience examples from local people.
-After deliberation, participants will suggest informed recommendations on how best the Council can make these two town centres vibrant and welcoming places.
-The following key areas will make up the discussion:
+Across two weekends, participants were given a wide-range of information relating to regeneration plans in Dudley and Brierley Hill, the role of local services, organisations and community groups and lived experience examples from local people.
+After deliberation, participants developed recommendations on how best the Council can make these two town centres vibrant and welcoming places.
+The following key areas made up the discussion: